Modix Everest 3D Printer: Large-Format Modix Big-2Meter Model

 The Modix Everest features a heated build platform measuring 970 x 1030 x 2000 mm (1,994 liters), mounted on HIWIN linear rails along the Z-axis for stable vertical movement.

-Modix Everest 3D printer assembly with reflective metal plate installation, showcasing machine's build area and structural components in a workshop setting.
+Modix Everest 3D printer with a reflective metal bed being assembled by a person in a workshop setting.

 The Modix Everest supports optional magnetic flex beds for easy part removal, avoiding the need to reach into the back of the 2-meter chamber during extraction or maintenance.

-Modix Everest 3D printer with a large black sculpture inside, featuring open doors and a person interacting with the machine in an industrial setting.
+Modix Everest 3D printer with a large black object being removed by a person in an industrial setting, showcasing the printer's capacity.

 What is the hotend and extruder system of the Modix Everest?